 Family Medical Leave Act (FMLA) Policy

-Hofstra University is committed to providing eligible employees with leave afforded under the Family and Medical Leave Act (FMLA), which provides employees with job protection of unpaid leave for up to 12 workweeks in any 12 month period under the following qualifying circumstances: 1) employee's serious health condition, 2) birth, adoption, or placement of a child with the employee for foster care and to care for the newborn child, 3) employee is needed to care for a family member (i.e., child, spouse or parent with a serious health condition), or 4) incapacity due to pregnancy, prenatal medical care or childbirth.
+Hofstra University is committed to providing eligible employees with leave afforded under the Family and Medical Leave Act (FMLA), which provides employees with job protection of unpaid leave for up to 12 workweeks in any 12 month period under the following qualifying circumstances: 1) employee's serious health condition, 2) to care for the employee’s child after birth, or placement for adoption or foster care, 3) employee is needed to care for a family member (i.e., child, spouse or parent with a serious health condition), or 4) incapacity due to pregnancy, prenatal medical care or childbirth.

 A serious health condition is an illness, injury, impairment, or physical or mental condition that involves either an overnight stay in a medical care facility, or continuing treatment by a health care provider for a condition that either prevents the employee from performing the functions of the employee’s job, or prevents the qualified family member from participating in school or other daily activities.
 Subject to certain conditions, the continuing treatment requirement may be met by a period of incapacity of more than 3 consecutive calendar days combined with at least two visits to a health care provider or one visit and a regimen of continuing treatment, or incapacity due to pregnancy, or incapacity due to a chronic condition.
 Other conditions may meet the definition of continuing treatment.